 - Regularly research topics in which they have no experience

-As a mom to nine, I don’t even bother applying to gigs like these.
+As a mom to 11, I don’t even bother applying to gigs like these.
 I know they’ll end up consuming my life.

 And life’s too short to spend it all in front of a computer writing about topics I don’t enjoy, for people who don’t care, for very little money.